This post has been updated on March 2, 2020.

 Do you love food?
 I think all of us do.
 However, do you prefer food to be your ONLY source of happiness?
-Is it a stress relief treat that you use to get away from the stresses of the world?
+Is it a stress or emotional relief treat that you use to get away from the stresses of the world?
 If you do find food to be your ONLY preference for everything you go through (especially when you’re feeling low), then that’s something you need to examine.
 Food is a necessity at the end day, but it should not be a pleasure that we should not lean on all the time to be happy.
 If food is the ONLY thing that makes you happy, then that is called an addiction.

 That’s not a good thing!